Mount Magazine: Winter

 The mountain has limited forest due to the harsh weather during the wintertime.
-Normal conditions like frost, sleet, hail, snow, and freezing rain can cause the limbs on trees to snap.
+Normal conditions like frost, sleet, hail, snow, and freezing rain can cause the limbs of trees to snap.
 Higher up on the mountain, frost flowers, ice crystals, hoarfrost, rime ice, and freezing fog can occur.

 Geology

 As the South American plate collided with the North American plate during the late Paleozoic, a major foreland basin, the Arkoma Basin, developed north of the Ouachita Mountains.
 Small grains of sediment that had filled the Arkoma Basin were compacted and cemented into sedimentary rock.
 As the land rose above sea level, small streams developed that eventually merged into the Arkansas River.
 After millions of years of erosion, synclines like Mount Magazine have become the most positive topographic features; this phenomenon is the result of the rapid weathering of shales once sandstones were breached on the flanks of surrounding anticlines.

 Mount Magazine is a broad mesa composed of Pennsylvanian sedimentary rocks deposited in various shallow-water environments.
 Like many mountains in the western Arkansas River Valley, Mount Magazine is capped by the Savanna Formation, a sequence of shale, siltstone, and sandstone; the upper portion of this sequence is missing throughout most of Arkansas.
-The Savanna Formation is conformable with the underlying McAlester Formation, a sequence of shale, siltstone, sandstone, and a number of coal beds.
+The Savanna Formation is conformable with the underlying McAlester Formation, a sequence of shale, siltstone, sandstone, and several coal beds.
 The McAlester Formation is conformable with the underlying Hartshorne Sandstone, a prominent ledge-former under favorable structural conditions.
 The Hartshorne Sandstone is unconformable with the underlying Atoka Formation.
 This unit has the largest areal extent of any of the Paleozoic formations in Arkansas, extending as far north as the Boston Mountains, and is divided into upper, middle, and lower members.

 Nature & Attractions

-Mount Magazine promotes environment conservation through an Eco-friendly nature attraction which allows visitors to explore nature.
+Mount Magazine promotes environmental conservation through an Eco-friendly nature attraction that allows visitors to explore nature.
 It also consists of 18 campsites for nature-lovers.
 An annual butterfly festival is hosted each June in the Paris town square.

 Animals

 The park is home to many species including the shagreen snail, black bear, white-tailed deer, rufous-crowned sparrows (rare), and 94 of the 134 butterfly species of Arkansas.
-The most rare butterfly species is the Diana Fritillary.
+The rarest butterfly species is the Diana Fritillary.